 Hen of the Wood

-We were stuffed from eating at Citizen Cider, but couldn’t pass up the opportunity to check out one of Burlington’s top rated restaurants, Hen of the Wood.
+We were stuffed from eating at Citizen Cider, but couldn’t pass up the opportunity to check out one of Burlington’s top-rated restaurants, Hen of the Wood.
 Conveniently located right next door to the Hotel Vermont, we stopped in at the bar to enjoy one of several available Vermont whiskeys and dessert.
 We chose the Sapling Maple Rye from Saxton’s River, VT to accompany our dessert.
-Hen of the Wood offers simple, uncomplicated and down-to-earth food and features a menu that changes daily based on the wealth of available locally-sourced premium quality ingredients.
-Just an FYI Hen of the Wood is extremely popular and reservations are highly recommended.
+Hen of the Wood offers simple, uncomplicated and down-to-earth food and features a menu that changes daily based on the wealth of available locally sourced premium quality ingredients.
+Just an FYI Hen of the Wood is extremely popular and we highly recommend reservations.

 What to Do in Burlington